 Dr. Abner Ward is a Board Certified Orthopedic Surgeon with sub-specialty fellowship training in Hand & Upper Extremity Surgery, Orthopedic Sports Medicine, and Shoulder and Elbow Surgery.

-He has a Certificate of Added Qualifications (CAQ) in both Surgery of the Hand and Orthopaedic Sports Medicine – one of 34 surgeons in the United States with this distinction.
+He has a Certificate of Added Qualifications (CAQ) in both Surgery of the Hand and Orthopaedic Sports Medicine – one of 31 surgeons in the United States with this distinction.
 Special expertise in shoulder, elbow, wrist, and hand degenerative, pediatric, and traumatic conditions.
-Fellow of the American College of Surgeons (FACS) and Fellow of the American Academy of Orthopedic Surgeons (FAAOS).
-Member of the American Society of Surgery of the Hand and American Shoulder and Elbow Surgeons; one of only a few orthopedic surgeons in the nation to hold membership in both organizations.
+Fellow of the American College of Surgeons (FACS), Fellow of the American Orthopedic Association (FAOA) and Fellow of the American Academy of Orthopedic Surgeons (FAAOS).
+Member of the American Society of Surgery of the Hand and American Shoulder and Elbow Surgeons; one of only a few orthopedic surgeons in the nation to hold full membership in both organizations.
 Dr. Ward is an Associate Professor at the Uniformed Services University of the Health Sciences (USU).
 Reviewer for “Journal of Shoulder and Elbow Surgery”.
-Dr. Ward is an Officer in the US Air Force Reserves.
-Team Physician for UC Merced, Merced College, and Kona Ironman World Championship.
+Dr. Ward is an Officer in the US Air Force Reserves, Team Physician for UC Merced, Merced College, and Kona Ironman World Championship.